Bobsn713/blackjack/README.md

 As of right now there are some more short-term and more long-term to-do's.

 **Short Term**
+1. Build out the model training functionality.
-1. Decide if cheat mode should even have a `play_round` option...
+2. Decide if cheat mode should even have a `play_round` option...
-2. Simplify dependency injection
 3. Eventually add edge functionality in case 'cheat' player never sees dealer's upcard
 4. Add betting strategies to the simulation

 **Long Term**
-1. Add betting strategies to simulation mode
-2. Build out the model training functionality.
+1. Simplify dependency injection
-3. Integrate card counting strategies.
+2. Integrate card counting strategies.
 This will include alowing for dynamically changing some functions from a play_round model to a play_game model.
     * Note: This includes implementing deck tracking for the 'cheat' gamemode
-4. Make rules customizable.
+3. Make rules customizable.
-5. Maybe making a GUI?
+4. Maybe making a GUI?

 ## Sources
 Source for charts: